queenofdowntime/square-one/outline.md

 This is where is gets tricky.
 You are not a complete newbie any more, and will probably roll your eyes at yet another "X for beginners" tutorial.
 Unfortunately, there are not many tutorials out there for "I'm ready to get into it for real now".
+Now would be a good time to read [this article](http://www.vikingcodeschool.com/posts/why-learning-to-code-is-so-damn-hard), and prepare yourself for things getting tougher.

-More things will be added to this level soon, but for now see how you get on with:
+More steps will be added to this level soon, but for now see how you get on with:

 1. Learn how to contribute to Open Source repositories on [Open Source Friday](https://opensourcefriday.com/).